What is smallpox?

 Who gets smallpox?

 The last case of smallpox in the United States was in 1949.
 The last natural case in the world occurred in Somalia in 1977.
 Routine vaccinations among the American public against smallpox stopped in 1972.
 Except for laboratory stockpiles, the variola virus that causes smallpox has been eliminated.
-However, there is heightened concern that the variola virus might be used as an agent of bioterrorism; even one case of confirmed smallpox would constitute an international public health emergency.
+Because of concern that the variola virus might be used as an agent of bioterrorism, even one case of confirmed smallpox would constitute an international public health emergency.

 How is smallpox spread?

-Smallpox is spread person-to-person through direct contact with respiratory droplets, aerosols, secretions, and skin lesions of an infected person.
-Direct and fairly prolonged face-to-face contact (within 6 feet for more than 3 hours) is generally required to spread smallpox from person to person.
-Although less common, it can be transmitted through contact with contaminated clothing or bedding.
-Smallpox is not known to be spread by animals or insects.
-A person with smallpox is sometimes contagious as soon as the fever starts, but the person becomes most contagious when the rash appears.
+The variola virus spreads from person to person through direct contact with respiratory droplets from a cough or sneeze, secretions, or skin lesions of an infected person.
+It can also be transmitted through contact with contaminated clothing or bedding.
+The variola virus is not known to spread by animals or insects.
+A person with smallpox is contagious as soon as the earliest signs of rash (small red spots on the tongue and in the mouth) appears.
 The infected person is contagious until the last smallpox scab falls off.

 What are the symptoms of smallpox?

-The first symptoms include fever (101-104 degrees Fahrenheit), malaise (not feeling well), head and body aches, and sometimes vomiting.
+The first symptoms include high fever, malaise (not feeling well), head and body aches, and sometimes vomiting.
 Once symptoms develop, people are usually too sick to carry on their normal activities.
 Two to four days after the first symptoms, a rash emerges.
 As the rash appears, the fever usually drops and the person might feel better.
-The rash begins in the mouth, spreads to the face, to the arms and legs (including hands and feet), and to the rest of the body within 24 hours.
-The rash first looks like raised bumps that then fill with a thick fluid and often have a depression in the center.
+The rash begins on the tongue and in the mouth, spreads to the face, to the arms and legs (including hands and feet), and to the rest of the body within 24 hours.
+The rash first looks like raised bumps that then fill with a thick fluid and often have a dent in the center.
 Within five to ten days, the bumps become sharply raised, round, firm, and filled with pus (called pustules).
-Within two weeks the pustules form a crust and become scabs.
+Within two weeks, the pustules form a crust and become scabs.
 During the third week of the rash, the scabs fall off, leaving behind pitted scars.

 How soon after exposure do symptoms appear?

-Symptoms may appear anywhere from 7 to 17 days after exposure, but usually appear within 12 to 14 days after exposure.
+Symptoms can appear anywhere from 7–19 days after exposure, but usually appear within 10–14 days after exposure.

 How is smallpox diagnosed?